asifsahadh/cnn-from-scratch/README.md

 <p align = "justify"> HOWEVER, this project is not yet complete.
 I am currently stuck at the backpropagation phase.
 Contributions are welcome.
 If you'd like to help, feel free to fork the repo and submit a pull request or suggest improvements.
 Thank you in advance! </p>

-<p align = "justify"> This project is also inspired by and references materials from the Stanford Course, [CS231n: Deep Learning for Computer Vision](https://cs231n.stanford.edu/). </p>
+This project is also inspired by and references materials from the Stanford Course, [CS231n: Deep Learning for Computer Vision](https://cs231n.stanford.edu/).